How Does Seattle’s Mandatory Housing Affordability Affect the Housing Market?

 As we get into 2018, one goal on many Seattleites’ list is to see more housing affordability throughout the city.
 Lots of people are moving here every day with a limited amount of new and affordable housing options becoming available.
 Because of this, home prices continue to rise, taking the land value up right along with it.

-As the time to enact this new policy crawls closer (summer 2018), the question becomes: if implemented, how will this strategy affect Seattle’s housing market?
+As the time to enact this new policy crawls closer (summer 2018), how will this strategy affect Seattle’s housing market?

 What is Mandatory Housing Affordability?

 The Mandatory Housing Affordability (MHA) is a policy which “ensures that new commercial and multifamily residential development contributes to affordable housing.
 MHA will provide at least 6,000 new rent-restricted, income-restricted homes for low-income people.”
 In other words, MHA creates more housing choices for Seattle’s beloved working-class families, ensuring they’re able to remain in the city.

 According to Curbed Seattle, “the new plan seeks to harness growth in what they’ve dubbed ‘urban villages’—neighborhood hubs that provide both housing and employment, the majority of them near transit.”

 In 2017, MHA was enacted in six various neighborhoods across Seattle, adding development capacity near such community assets as parks, public transit, and jobs.
 The goal is to implement “less intensive changes in areas with higher risk of displacement, environmentally sensitive areas, and areas with fewer community assets” while focusing on neighborhoods without those major concerns.